drewsdunne/drewsdunne.github.io/_posts/2016-07-29-ghost-in-the-wires.md

 The paperback edition of this book (copyright 2011) contains hidden messages, which ask questions.
 Cracking them on one's own (or in a group) can prove very educational.

 I haven't yet been able to crack all of them, but I will keep the page updated as I can get more and more.

-Started: Tue Jul 5, 2016
+- Started: Tue Jul 5, 2016
-Last updated: 2:13pm Sun Jul 10, 2016
+- Last updated: 2:13pm Sun Jul 10, 2016

 As well as a knowledge of ciphers and encryption, to solve these one will probably need to make multiple programs to crack these messages.
 I made numerous bash scripts to do simple conversions like reversing text or converting 1's and 0's to dots and dashes.
 I also used a program I created in my CS2112 class at Cornell.
 My second assignment was all about ciphers and RSA, looks like it came in handy here!

-Below are the answers that I have found so far, if you want to crack them on your own, I would look at this page: <http://www.drewsdunne.com/GITW/messages.html>, it only contains the encrypted messages.
-Then come check your answers here!

 If you would like to talk to me about these email me:
 FFVJ EE OTSNFHFYPS UBX NZO